John von Neumann: Child prodigy

 Von Neumann was a child prodigy.
-When he was six years old, he could divide two eight-digit numbers in his head and could converse in Ancient Greek.
-When the six-year-old von Neumann caught his mother staring aimlessly, he asked her, "What are you calculating?"

-When they were young, von Neumann, his brothers and his cousins were instructed by governesses.
+He, his brothers and his cousins were instructed by governesses.
 Von Neumann's father believed that knowledge of languages other than their native Hungarian was essential, so the children were tutored in English, French, German and Italian.
-By the age of eight, von Neumann was familiar with differential and integral calculus, and by twelve he had read and understood Borel's Théorie des Fonctions.
-But he was also particularly interested in history.
-He read his way through Wilhelm Oncken's 46-volume world history series Allgemeine Geschichte in Einzeldarstellungen (General History in Monographs).
-A copy was contained in a private library Max purchased.
-One of the rooms in the apartment was converted into a library and reading room, with bookshelves from ceiling to floor.
+According to a legend, by age eight, von Neumann was familiar with differential and integral calculus, and by twelve he had read Borel's La Théorie des Fonctions.
+He was also interested in history, reading Wilhelm Oncken's 46-volume world history series Allgemeine Geschichte in Einzeldarstellungen (General History in Monographs).
+One of the rooms in the apartment was converted into a library and reading room.

 Von Neumann entered the Lutheran Fasori Evangélikus Gimnázium in 1914.
-Eugene Wigner was a year ahead of von Neumann at the Lutheran School and soon became his friend.
-This was one of the best schools in Budapest and was part of a brilliant education system designed for the elite.
-Under the Hungarian system, children received all their education at the one gymnasium.
-The Hungarian school system produced a generation noted for intellectual achievement, which included Theodore von Kármán (born 1881), George de Hevesy (born 1885), Michael Polanyi (born 1891), Leó Szilárd (born 1898), Dennis Gabor (born 1900), Eugene Wigner (born 1902), Edward Teller (born 1908), and Paul Erdős (born 1913).
-Collectively, they were sometimes known as "The Martians".
+Eugene Wigner was a year ahead of von Neumann at the school and soon became his friend.

-Although von Neumann's father insisted von Neumann attend school at the grade level appropriate to his age, he agreed to hire private tutors to give von Neumann advanced instruction in those areas in which he had displayed an aptitude.
-At the age of 15, he began to study advanced calculus under the renowned analyst Gábor Szegő.
-On their first meeting, Szegő was so astounded with the boy's mathematical talent that he was brought to tears.
-Some of von Neumann's instant solutions to the problems that Szegő posed in calculus are sketched out on his father's stationery and are still on display at the von Neumann archive in Budapest.
-As for his other subjects, he received a grade of A for all barring B's in geometrical drawing, writing and music, and a C for physical education.
-By the age of 19, von Neumann had published two major mathematical papers, the second of which gave the modern definition of ordinal numbers, which superseded Georg Cantor's definition.
-At the conclusion of his education at the gymnasium, von Neumann sat for and won the Eötvös Prize, a national prize for mathematics.
+Although von Neumann's father insisted that he attend school at the grade level appropriate to his age, he agreed to hire private tutors to give von Neumann advanced instruction.
+At 15, he began to study advanced calculus under the analyst Gábor Szegő.
+On their first meeting, Szegő was so astounded by von Neumann's mathematical talent and speed that, as recalled by his wife, he came back home with tears in his eyes.
+By 19, von Neumann had published two major mathematical papers, the second of which gave the modern definition of ordinal numbers, which superseded Georg Cantor's definition.
+At the conclusion of his education at the gymnasium, he applied for and won the Eötvös Prize, a national award for mathematics.